-Drawings and photos that illustrate required and desirable elements of site organization, site design, and architecture can be found in §140-22.2: Main Street Mixed Use District and in Appendix C.
+Drawings and photos that illustrate required and desirable elements of site organization, site design, and architecture can be found in Appendix C.

-- (a) Off-street parking shall be provided on the side or in the rear of buildings. - (b) Screening with native vegetation shall be provided along the roadway to reduce the visual impact of parking and storage areas.

-- (c) Landscape buffer.
+- (a) Off-street parking shall be provided on the side or in the rear of buildings (see Appendix C Pictures 1-3). - (b) Screening with native vegetation shall be provided along the roadway to reduce the visual impact of parking and storage areas. - (c) Landscape buffer.
 A minimum landscape buffer of 15 feet consisting of native plantings that provide year-round screening is required along property boundaries adjoining a residential zoning district. - (d) Properties adjoining the NYS Thruway (I-87) must maintain, establish, or enhance as needed a substantial natural vegetated buffer, supplemented with evergreens.
-The landscape buffer must have a minimum depth of 30 feet from any property line along the Thruway. - (e) On previously undeveloped sites, all trees 7" DBH or greater must be inventoried, and the design of the site shall consider opportunities to leave these trees undisturbed.
-The Planning Board may request alternate site layouts that protect significant trees. - (f) On previously undeveloped sites, existing grades should be preserved to the extent practicable to reduce necessary cut and fill and to retain existing vegetation and topography. - (g) Curb cuts shall be consolidated where feasible.
-Cross-easements to provide shared access through side and rear parking areas of adjoining sites may be required by the Planning Board. - (h) A minimum of 10% of the parking lot shall be comprised of landscaping.
+The landscape buffer must have a minimum depth of 30 feet from any property line along the Thruway. - (e) All trees 7" DBH or greater must be inventoried, and the design of the site shall consider opportunities to leave these trees undisturbed.
+The Planning Board may request alternate site layouts that protect significant trees. - (f) Existing grades should be preserved to the extent practicable to reduce necessary cut and fill and to retain existing vegetation and topography. - (g) Curb cuts shall be consolidated where feasible.
+Cross-easements to provide shared access through side and rear parking areas of adjoining sites shall be required by the Planning Board. - (h) A minimum of 10% of the parking lot shall be comprised of landscaping.
 A landscaped island equal to one parking space for every ten spaces is required to break up continuous areas of pavement within a parking lot.
-A minimum of one shade tree, at least 2.5" DBH at planting, is required to be planted in a landscaped island for every 15 parking spaces proposed. - (i) Use of green infrastructure and low impact development techniques for stormwater management in parking areas is required to the extent practicable. - (j) Bicycle and pedestrian connections from the Empire State Trail to building entrances shall be provided where possible.
-Pedestrian connections shall be delineated and defined in parking areas. - (k) Signs: Signs should be scaled and oriented to the pedestrian environment.
-For example, wall signs should be located in a sign band on the façade, a horizontal section that divides the storefront windows from the upper façade.
+A minimum of one shade tree, at least 2.5" DBH at planting, is required to be planted in a landscaped island for every 15 parking spaces proposed.
+A well-designed lot is shown in Appendix C, Picture 9. - (i) Bicycle and pedestrian connections from the Empire State Trail to building entrances shall be provided where possible.
+Pedestrian connections shall be delineated and defined in parking areas.
+Examples are provided in Appendix C, Pictures 10 and 11. - (j) Use of green infrastructure and low impact development techniques for stormwater management in parking areas is required to the extent practicable.
+Examples of green infrastructure are shown in Appendix C, Pictures 11 and 12.

+(k) Signs.
+Signs should be scaled and oriented to the pedestrian environment.
+For example, wall signs should be located in a sign band on the façade, a horizontal section that divides the storefront windows from the upper façade (see Appendix C - Pictures 13-16).
 They should be located so as to avoid obscuring or covering façade features, including windows, doors, storefronts, building entrances, cornices, and columns.
 Upper floor signage is not permitted for ground floor uses.
-Well-designed projecting signs and window signs are also appropriate.
-Monument signs, as defined in §140-98 are preferred to other types of freestanding signs.
+Well-designed projecting signs and window signs are also appropriate (see Appendix C - Picture 17).
+Monument signs, as defined in §140-98 are preferred to other types of freestanding signs (see Appendix C - Pictures 18 and 19).
 Pole signs as defined in §140-98 are prohibited.

-(l).
-Lighting
+(l) Lighting.

-- (i) External sign illumination, designed to limit light spill, is preferred to internal sign illumination. - (ii) Lighting in parking lots shall use a pedestrian scale light fixture, no more than 20 feet in height, with an even, overlapping lighting arrangement. - (iii) Lighting shall be glare free and shielded from the sky, and adjacent properties using cut-off technology that controls light spread. - (m) Site Furnishings: Bicycle parking, benches, trash receptacles, and other appropriate site amenities shall be incorporated into the site design.
+- (i) External sign illumination, designed to limit light spill, is preferred to internal sign illumination. - (ii) Lighting in parking lots shall use a pedestrian scale light fixture, no more than 20 feet in height, with an even, overlapping lighting arrangement. - (iii) Lighting shall be glare free and shielded from the sky, and adjacent properties using cut-off technology that controls light spread. (see Appendix C Pictures 20 and 21) - (m) Site Furnishings: Bicycle parking, benches, trash receptacles, and other appropriate site amenities shall be incorporated into the site design. (see Appendix C Pictures 22 and 23)

-(3) Architecture
+(2) Architecture